When the Other Parent Is Hostile

 Your first, best resource to find your way through a hostile divorce is your attorney.
 Choose your lawyer with this in mind.
 You want someone experienced and tough, but not a grand-stander or a bully.
 The right person will reassure and guide you through the process, step by step.
 He or she is there to answer questions and find solutions when your spouse is aggressive or nasty.

-One of the first matters a good divorce attorney discusses with you is help available inside and outside the court system.
+One of the first matters a good divorce attorney discusses with you helps available inside and outside the court system.

 Courts Offer Help